degski/xoroshiro128plusxoshi/README.md

 Improved xoroshiro generator, better at **zero cost** (Intel Ci3-5005U (Broadwell) CPU), compiler [`LLVM-7.0.0-r336178-win64`](https://llvm.org/builds/).

-Included a modified xoroshiro implementation by Melissa E. O'Neill, the author of the excellent [pcg](http://www.pcg-random.org/) familiy of prng's.
-Don't miss her [blog](http://www.pcg-random.org/blog/), which is a gold-mine of information (and code) and is updated regulary.
+Included a modified `xoroshiro128plus` implementation by Melissa E. O'Neill.
+The author of the [pcg](http://www.pcg-random.org/) familiy of prng's.
+Don't miss her [blog](http://www.pcg-random.org/blog/), which is a throve of information (and the code, of most this project is written by her and did away with worrying about DIY-implementations) and is updated regulary.

 tl;dr: the output function of `xoroshiro128plus` has been modified as per below: